stepzen-dev/examples/with-snowflake/README.md

 ## SDL

 The full SDL is in `snowemp.graphql`, but here we extract the two `Query` field definitions that access data from Snowflake.
-This demostrates the ease of the declarative approach to connect to a backend system, in this case a Snowflake warehouse.
+This demonstrates the ease of the declarative approach to connect to a backend system, in this case a Snowflake warehouse.

 First is `Query.employee`, a simple loookup for a single employee from an email address.